-Note: The oraInst.loc file should already be present in the /var/opt/oracle directory, by default.
+Note: The oraInst.loc file should be present in the /etc directory, by default.
 This is because Oracle Database Vault is installed into an existing Oracle Database installation.

 - 1. Prepare the Response File - 2.
 Run Oracle Universal Installer Using the Response File